What You Need to Know About Tire Repairer or Changer

-There were about 111,700 jobs for Tire Repairer or Changer in 2016 (in the United States).
+In the United States, there were 111,700 jobs for Tire Repairer or Changer in 2016.
 There is little to no growth in job opportunities for Tire Repairer or Changer.
-Due to new job openings and attrition, there will be an average of 13,800 job openings in this field each year.
+There will be an estimated 13,800 positions for Tire Repairer or Changer per year.

 The states with the most job growth for Tire Repairer or Changer are Utah, Georgia, and Texas.
 Watch out if you plan on working in Wyoming, Vermont, or West Virginia.
 These states have the worst job growth for this type of profession.